Shillaker/hoststats/README.md

 A Python API is provided for starting and finishing collection, and pulling the results to a CSV file.

-This is just hacked together to support experiments on distributed systems, and is not intended for anything more serious.
+This is a quick-and-dirty project to support experiments on distributed systems, and not intended for anything more serious.

 ## Usage